csmall9/GettingandCleaningDataProject/CodeBook.md

 This is a codebook for the Project

 ----  The feature description came from the original experiment.
-The run_analysis.R only uses the mean() and std() functions.
+The run_analysis.R only uses the mean() and std() functions for the following variables.

 Feature Selection
 =================